bytecodealliance/governance/AI_TOOL_POLICY.md

 We expect that new contributors will be less confident in their contributions, and our guidance to them is to start with small contributions that they can fully understand to build confidence.
 We aspire to be a welcoming community that helps new contributors grow their expertise, but learning involves taking small steps, getting feedback, and iterating.
 Passing maintainer feedback to an LLM doesn’t help anyone grow, and does not sustain our community.

 Contributors are expected to be transparent and label contributions that contain substantial amounts of tool-generated content.
-Our policy on labelling is intended to facilitate reviews, and not to track which parts of LLVM are generated.
+Our policy on labelling is intended to facilitate reviews, and not to track which parts of Bytecode Alliance projects are generated.
 Contributors should note tool usage in their pull request description, commit message, or wherever authorship is normally indicated for the work.
 For instance, use a commit message trailer like `Assisted-by: <tool>:<model>`.
 This transparency helps the community develop best practices and understand the role of these new tools.

 This policy includes, but is not limited to, the following kinds of contributions:
  - Code, usually in the form of a pull request